cvilas/guidance/process/process.md

   - Whether it is fixed or not
 - Use these [profiling tools](profiling.md) to measure performance

-Additional tips specific to robotics product development
+## Additional guidelines specific to industrial robotics development

 - Delegate non-core technologies to a ‘few’ third party libraries
   - utilities: absl, glog, gflags, google config